Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 - **Peer-to-peer communication**: Browser-based via WebRTC (PeerJS).
 - **Decentralized architecture**: No central server beyond the initial signaling.
-- **Star Topology** (MVP Approach): One player (the “Admin” or “Leader”) relays all transactions to other peers.
+- **Star Topology** (MVP Approach): One player (the "Admin" or "Leader") relays all transactions to other peers.
 - **Real-time transaction processing**: Transactions are sent, validated, and broadcast immediately.
-- **Local data persistence**: Game state is persisted in each client’s local storage for continuity.
+- **Local data persistence**: Game state is persisted in each client's local storage for continuity.
 - **Transaction validation**: Ensures data integrity and consistent game balances.

 ---